captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 This first section contains metadata about the file.

 1. Two bytes containing the "magic" string "FG".
 This signifies/validates that this is a `.maki` file.
-Not sure what the significance of "FG" is.
+I believe these letters are the initials of Francis Gastellu, the original author of Winamp's skin engine.
 2. A u16 version number (which we currently ignore)
 3. Some u32 bit something.
 We ignore this.
 Perhaps this is more version information?